mjhm/lodash-match-pattern/README.md

 Here are some miscellaneous lodash additions that may come in handy.
 The source code of each of these is just a few lines in [lib/mixins.js](https://github.com/Originate/lodash-match-pattern/blob/master/lib/mixins.js).

+* `_.extractUrls` -- a transform that takes a string and returns an array of parsed Url objects from the string.
 * `_.filterPattern` -- a transform function that takes a pattern as an argument.
 This is most useful for filtering rows from a database whose column values match certain characteristics.
   * For example `<-.filterPattern|"{age: _.isInRange|0|18, ...}"` will filter leaving only the rows where `age` is in the range `[0, 18]`.
 Notice that this is taking advantage of partial pattern matching with the `...`
 * `_.isDateString` -- a matcher for strings that are parseable into dates (e.g. ISO Date strings).